-A. TPA Vision 2050 Long Range Transportation Plan (LRTP)

-TPA staff will kick off the Vision 2050 LRTP with a presentation providing an overview of the process, the milestones over the next two years, and ways to be involved.
-No back up is provided.
+- B. TPA Vision 2050 Long Range Transportation Plan (LRTP) TPA staff will kick off the Vision 2050 LRTP with a presentation providing an overview of the process, the milestones over the next two years, and ways to be involved.
+A draft presentation is attached. - C. Transportation Disadvantaged (TD) Local Coordinating Board (LCB) Update